-In early 2014, CRS launched Blue Harvest, a program explicitly designed to restore and protect water resources for people in the coffeelands of Central America.
-The program focuses on protecting watersheds that provide drinking water to downstream communities by promoting water-smart coffee production and milling practices.
-Blue Harvest forms part of CRS’ larger initiatives on Water-Smart Agriculture in Latin America and the new CRS Coffeelands program.
+In early 2014, CRS launched Blue Harvest, a program explicitly designed to restore and protect water resources for people in coffeelands.
+The program started in Central America focusing on protecting watersheds that provide drinking water to downstream communities by promoting water-smart coffee production and milling practices.
+Blue Harvest forms part of CRS’ larger initiatives on Water-Smart Agriculture in Latin America and CRS Coffeelands program.
+Since, the program has been expanding to other regions in Latin America.

 IMPACTS: What Blue Harvest achieves